lunacys/ATC-8/README.md

 If you want to transfer execution to the bank order, use ```.org <bank_pos>```.
 The bank position is stored in variable __BANKN[0;2].
 Sample: ```.org [0x8000]``` or ```.org __BANKN0```.

 The semicolon symbol is used for commenting code.
-All line after a semicolon is ignored by the interpreter.
+All line after a semicolon is ignored by the parser.

 ### Examples